Fmoscovo/tinyapp/README.md

 - URL database
 - User database

+# Running TinyApp
+Follow these steps to run TinyApp on your local machine.
+## Step 1: Clone the Repository
+Clone the TinyApp repository from GitHub by running the following command in your terminal: git clone https://github.com/<repository-url>
+## Step 2: Navigate to the Directory
+Change your current directory to the TinyApp directory: cd TinyApp
+## Step 3: Install Dependencies (Inputs above)
+Install the necessary dependencies by running the following command:npm install
+## Step 4: Set Up the Database
+TinyApp requires a database to store URL data.
+Set up a database of your choice (e.g., MySQL, PostgreSQL) and update the database connection details.
+## Step 5: Start the Server
+Once the dependencies are installed and the database is set up, start the TinyApp server: npm start
+## Step 6: Access TinyApp in your Browser
+Open your web browser and visit `http://localhost:8080` to access TinyApp.
+If everything is set up correctly, you should be able to use the application to create and manage short URLs.
+--------------------------------//---------------------------------------
 ### Flow
 - Set up middleware and functions
 - Define routes for GET and POST requests